-The giver of the gift is liable to pay tax on gifts given exceeding the lifetime exclusion limit of $5.49 million.
-Additionally, the annual exemption limit is $15,000.
-So, any gifts given during the year under this amount, do not need to be reported and this amount will not be deducted from lifetime exclusion limit.
+The giver of the gift is liable to pay tax of 18% – 40% on gifts given exceeding the lifetime exclusion limit of $5.49 million per person and the annual exemption limit of $15,000.
+So, any gifts given during the year under the annual amount, does not need to be reported and this amount will not be deducted from the lifetime exclusion limit.

 Also, if a mother gifts her daughter her house, which was bought at $100,000, but is now valued at $350,000, the tax basis would be $100,000.
 However, if she were to sell this house the gains would equate to $250,000, which would be liable for capital gains tax.